beekhof/rss-operator/doc/user/rbac.md

 # Operator RBAC setup

-If RBAC is in place, users need to setup RBAC rules for etcd operator.
+If RBAC is in place, users need to setup RBAC rules for the RSS operator.
 This doc serves a tutorial for it.

 ## Production setup

 For production, we recommend users to limit access to only the resources operator needs, and create a specific role, for the operator.

-The example below binds a role to the `default` service account in the namespace that the etcd-operator is running in.
+The example below binds a role to the `default` service account in the namespace that the rss-operator is running in.
 To bind to a different serviceaccount modify the `subjects.name` field in the [rolebinding templates](../../example/rbac) as needed.

 ### Role vs ClusterRole

-The permission model required for the etcd-operator depends on the value of its `--create-crd` flag:
+The permission model required for the rss-operator depends on the value of its `--create-crd` flag:
 - `--create-crd=true` This the default behavior in which the operator will first try to create the CRD if it doesn't exist
   - In this mode the operator requires a ClusterRole with the permission to create a CRD.
 - `--create-crd=false` The operator skips creating the CRD before creating the CR